The safety of of our University community is our top priority in our approach to returning staff to campus:

 Safety on campus

-Our Estates and Safety, Health and Environment (SHE) teams are working hard to put the necessary infrastructure in place to make sure the campus is safe, in line with the latest Government guidelines and social distancing requirements.
+Our Estates and Safety, Health and Environment (SHE) teams have been working hard to put the necessary infrastructure in place to make sure the campus is safe, in line with the latest Government guidelines and social distancing requirements.

-This includes determining which buildings are safe to open and what their maximum capacity will be, how to set up 'one-way' routes to enable staff to move about safely, and ensuring the right signage is in place.
+This includes determining the safe, maximum capacity for buildings, setting up 'one-way' routes to enable staff to move about safely, and ensuring the right signage is in place.
 Each Division/Department has also been assigned a 'Building Lead Manager' accountable for the maintenance of the safe environment of the spaces they occupy, working closely with Estates and SHE.

 The University-Wide COVID-19 Risk Assessment applies to all our UK sites.
 Risk assessments on mental health and role-specific assignments such as for those who work laboratories are being developed by the SHE Unit, while existing risk assessments are also being reviewed in relation to any activity requiring contact with others.